HeinrichHartmann/HeinrichHartmann.github.io/_posts/2019-05-12-Quantiles.md

 The SciPy function [mquantiles](https://docs.scipy.org/doc/scipy-0.7.x/reference/generated/scipy.stats.mstats.mquantiles.html) implements the continues quantiles from the Hyndman-Fan list: Type 4-9.
-This includes the intepolated quantile (Type 7), but not the empirical quantiles (Type 1,2).
+This includes the interpolated quantile (Type 7), but not the empirical quantiles (Type 1,2).
 So, as of this writing, there are no options for calculating empirical quantiles (Type 1,2) with SciPy's mquantile function.

 ```python